j-aloko/Auction-Test-App/README.md

 ### Whenever User2 places a bid,

-* The bot makes a GET request to our database and fetches all configurations
+* The bot makes a GET request to our database and fetches all configurations/Autobids
 * Then it filters User2's configuration out of the response
 * The bot iterates through the result and verifies that User1 has "deductible" left or "deductible" > 0